CoquiCoders/beta-book/more_user_testing_and_validation_phase/README.md

 # More user testing and validation phase

-During the two week trip to the island we accomplished a lot:
+During the two week trip to the island we accomplished quite a bit:

 1. Performed user testing around the application with small business owners